shahriarKabir44/findHome/readme.md

 # Find Home

 Find Home is a property buying and selling platform that connects real estate companies and buyers.
 It allows users to browse, search, and compare properties from different companies, and also to predict loans using a machine learning model.
 It also provides a separate server using Python for data processing and analysis.
+The best accuracy we obtained was 78.36% by using Random Forest Classifier.

 ## Features